tmpstpdwn/cTetris/README.md

 ---

-## Releases

-Precompiled binaries for Linux and Windows are available on the [Releases](https://github.com/tmpstpdwn/cTetris/releases) page.

----

-## Platform Support

-cTetris has been tested and verified to work on:

-- **Linux**
-- **Windows**: 10 and later

----

 ## Code Documentation

-The codebase is extensively documented with comments across all source files.
+The codebase is documented with comments across all source files.
 Refer to the source files for detailed technical information.

 ---